wyang17/SQuIRE/README.md

     * `conda create --name squire --override-channels -c iuc -c bioconda -c conda-forge -c defaults -c r python=2.7.13 bioconductor-deseq2=1.16.1 r-base=3.4.1 r-pheatmap bioconductor-vsn bioconductor-biocparallel=1.12.0 r-ggrepel  star=2.5.3a  bedtools=2.25.0 samtools=1.1 stringtie=1.3.3 igvtools=2.3.93  ucsc-genepredtobed    ucsc-genepredtogtf  ucsc-bedgraphtobigwig r-hexbin git=2.11.1`

     * Type `y` to proceed.
-6. **Activate the virtual environment each time you the SQuIRE pipeline**
+6. Activate the virtual environment

     * `source activate squire`
+    * **Enter this command each time you wish to use the SQuIRE pipeline**
     * The conda installation message may instruct the use of 'conda activate squire'.
 However, this is a newer and less stable usage than "source activate squire", which we recommend.

 7. Install SQuIRE in the virtual environment
     * `git clone https://github.com/wyang17/SQuIRE; cd SQuIRE; pip install -e .`
-    * The `-e` parameter for pip install above ensures that updating SQuIRE will automatically change how SQuIRE runs, so that there is no need to re-install SQuIRE with a new version.
+    * The `-e` parameter for "pip install" automatially affects the current SQuIRE installation, so that there is no need to re-install SQuIRE with a new version.
     * To update SQuIRE, go to the SQuIRE folder and enter:
       *  `git pull`